Creating a new Redise Pack database

 Simple Connectivity Test

-There are two simple ways to check connectivity to your database:
+There are a few simple ways to check connectivity to your database: